-JMHS seeks evidence-based papers that contain well-supported policy ideas.
+The Journal on Migration and Human Security (JMHS) seeks evidence-based papers that contain well-supported policy ideas.
 Papers should begin with an executive summary of one page or less that briefly describes the theme and purpose of the article and that lists (preferably in bullet form) both its findings and its policy recommendations.
-Papers should generally not exceed 7,500 words, inclusive of the executive summary.
+JMHS encourages the submission of papers with diverse viewpoints.

-Ideas for papers — in keeping with the general criteria outlined in the concept note — can be vetted prior to submission with Donald Kerwin at (212) 255-1111 or email@example.com.
-All papers will be peer-reviewed and, thus, not all papers — even solicited papers — will be accepted for publication.
+Ideas for papers — in keeping with the general criteria outlined in the concept note — can be vetted with JMHS staff prior to submission by contacting firstname.lastname@example.org.
+Papers will be peer-reviewed and, thus, even solicited papers will not necessarily be accepted for publication.

 EDITORIAL POLICIES AND PROCEDURES